 According to Jena, the differences between States also suggest over-diagnosis if there is nothing different about toddlers in different States.
-For instance, while close to 19% of 4- to17-year-olds were reportedly diagnosed in Kentucky, the neighboring West Virginia only had about 12%.
+For instance, while close to 19% of 4 to 17-year-olds were reportedly diagnosed in Kentucky, the neighboring West Virginia only had about 12%.

 Jena and his co-authors noted that this analysis has a couple of limitations.
 For example, the researchers could not assess the appropriateness of the ADHD diagnosis and couldn’t conclude that ADHD was over-diagnosed in kids with August birthdays.

-It’s only that a kid’s age relative to peers has some association with ADHD diagnosis and treatment rates.
-In addition, insurance claims data don’t indicate when a kid joined school, and there is a possibility that some parents delayed school entry for kids born in August.
+It’s only that a kid’s age relative to his peers has some association with ADHD diagnosis and treatment rates.
+In addition, insurance claims data don’t indicate when a kid started school, and there is a possibility that some parents delayed school entry for kids born in August.
 The claims data only involved children with employer-provided insurance coverage and didn’t include Medicaid and uninsured patients.
 This produced a group of children with lower ADHD diagnosis than the national average.

 In reference to Stephen Hinshaw, a clinical developmental psychologist at the University of California, Berkeley, the greater recognition of ADHD is something worth because the condition can contribute to low academic performance, substance abuse, and poor social skills.
 Hinshaw who did not participate in this study noted that a brief office visit can result in an inaccurate diagnosis if other conditions or factors are not ruled out.